cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Known Issues
 ------------

+- When using Terraform to create an EKS Kubernetes Cluster configured to use Fargate, the apply will fail on the first attempt, with a timeout like the following: module.eks.aws_eks_addon.this["coredns"]: Still creating...
+[20m0s elapsed].
+This is a known issue that is caused by a race condition between coredns and creation of the Fargate node on which it runs.
+Re-attempting with `Terraform apply` resolves the problem.
-- Terraform may fail to destroy the Elastic Kubernetes Cluster (EKS) when you choose the Fargate compute option.
-The temporary resolution is to manually delete the EKS which itself might require individually deleting some components of the EKS.
+- When using Terraform to destroy an EKS Kubernetes Cluster configured to use Fargate instead of EC2, you might experience any of the following:
+  - Terraform fails to destroy some of the IAM roles when destroying the EKS.
+Each is an eks Service-Linked Role.
+This is a known bug in the Terraform module.
+  - Terraform fails to destroy one of the EKS security groups.
+This is a known bug in the Terraform module.
 - Terraform fails to destroy the Application Load Balancer ingress.
 This is due to a dependency problem which I'm still trouble shooting.
 The temporary resolution is to delete the Terraform file `terraform/modules/eks_ingress_alb_controller/ingress.tf` and then run `terraform apply`.
-- Your colleagues might lack permissions to view EKS resources in the AWS console, even if they have `admin` permissions or are logged in as the root account user.
+- Other AWS admin users might lack permissions to view EKS resources in the AWS console, even if they have `admin` permissions or are logged in as the root account user.
 This is an AWS issue.
 I'm working on a set of instructions for configuring permissions for other users.
 - If Terraform is interrupted during execution then it is possible that it will lose track of its state, leading to Terraform attempting to create already-existing resources which will result in run-time errors.
 This is the expected behavior of Terraform, but it can be a huge pain in the neck to resolve.

 Usage